 If you want a lightweight, subversive scent, try Creed Aventus Cologne

-What makes it so special?
+But what makes it so special?
 It’s the effortless blend of some very disparate scents.
 There are top notes of ginger, mandarin and pink peppercorn: so far, so autumnal.
 But then the heart notes take a lighter turn, sprinkling the scents of patchouli and vetiver into proceedings.
 And then there’s an even softer spin to finish — with feather-light styrax and birch as the traditionally load-bearing base notes.